hecatia-elegua/bilge/README.md

 Our current version is still pre 1.0, which means nothing is completely stable.

 However, constructors, getters, setters and From/TryFrom should stay the same, since their semantics are very clear.

-[//]: # (keep this fixed to the version in .github/workflows/ci.yml, rust-toolchain.toml)

-The nightly feature is tested on `nightly-2022-11-03` and [will not work on the newest nightly until const_convert comes back](https://github.com/rust-lang/rust/issues/110395#issuecomment-1524775763).

 ## Usage